ondrejsevcik/ondrejsevcik.com/app/blog/_content/extreme-programming-explained.md

-import BlogPostLayout from "../../../components/blog-post-layout" import Callout from "../../../components/blog/callout" import extremeProgrammingCoverImg from "./extreme-programming-cover.jpg"

-export const meta = {
+---
-  title: "Book Notes - Extreme Programming Explained (2nd Edition)",
+title: "Book Notes - Extreme Programming Explained (2nd Edition)"
-  description:
-    "XP term has been thrown around for some time and I finally got my hands on this book.
-Here are my notes and thoughts on the topic.",
+description: "XP term has been thrown around for some time and I finally got my hands on this book.
+Here are my notes and thoughts on the topic."
-  image: extremeProgrammingCoverImg.src,
+image: "/blog-images/extreme-programming-cover.jpg"
-  date: "2022-10-23",
+date: "2022-10-23"
-  tags: ["tech"],
+tags: ["tech"]
-}
+---

 The main idea of [Extreme Programming](https://www.amazon.com/Extreme-Programming-Explained-Embrace-Change-ebook-dp-B00N1ZN6C0/dp/B00N1ZN6C0) is that you should not try to predict things and plan everything in detail, but rather use a methodology that embraces changes.